The Succulent Plant Page goes to Families of Succulent Plants goes to

 Name: Greek lampros = shining + anthos = flower

 Native to a band around the coast of the Western and Eastern Cape Province and as far North as Southern Namibia.
-Lampranthus is a common garden plant in warm climates.
+Lampranthus is a common succulent plant in gardens in warm climates.

 Lampranthus deltoides